-Our most recent development, data linking allows users to connect their shapes and diagrams to live data stored in spreadsheets.
+Data linking allows users to add live data stored in spreadsheets to their shapes and diagrams.
 When changes are made to the source data, they are automatically reflected in Lucidchart so that diagrams are always up to date.
 With data linking, you can spend less time maintaining documentation and more time innovating with your team.

 Here’s a closer look at how it works.

-Once you are in the editor, follow these three steps:
+Once you are in the Lucidchart workspace, follow these steps:

-- Follow the prompts to select a Google Sheet or CSV file for import.
+- Follow the prompts to select a data source for import.

-Congratulations!
-You’ve just made your first data-linked shape in Lucidchart.
-As you spend time building out a full data linked diagram, here are a few things to note.
+As you spend time building out a full data-linked diagram, here are a few things to note:

 - Because CSV files are static documents, only changes made to Google Sheets will automatically appear in Lucidchart after import.
 To refresh information from a CSV, re-upload the file.

-- To link more than one data set, click on the drop-down menu above the imported sheet in the Dock, and select “+ Data Set.”
-You can also use this drop-down menu to toggle between, refresh, replace, or delete linked data sets.
+- To link more than one data set, click on the drop-down menu above the imported sheet in the Data Panel, and select “Add New Dataset.”
+You can also use this panel to toggle between, refresh, replace, or delete linked data sets.

 - If your source data is color coded, you can choose to apply your color scheme to the diagram you create in Lucidchart.
 To do so, hover over a data cell in the “Selected Shape Data” menu.
-Select the menu icon (represented by three bullet points), and then press “Apply Imported Fill Color.”
+Select the menu icon (represented by three dots), and then select “Apply Imported Fill Color.”

 - When you update any data or color schemes on a Google Sheet that have been linked to a diagram, your changes will automatically appear every 30 seconds in Lucidchart.
 This includes any changes that are triggered by conditional formatting in Google Sheets.
-You can also manually refresh your data from the data linking panel.
+You can also manually refresh your data from the Data Panel.

 Give data linking a whirl!
-Open the editor and follow along as you read through these tips and tricks again, or try this interactive tutorial template:
+Open Lucidchart and follow along as you read through these tips and tricks again, or try this interactive training course.